awsdocs/amazon-s3-userguide/doc_source/LogFormat.md

 **Authentication Type**
 The type of request authentication used, `AuthHeader` for authentication headers, `QueryString` for query string \(pre\-signed URL\) or a `-` for unauthenticated requests\.
-**Example Entry**
+**Example entry**

 ```
 AuthHeader
 ```

 **Host Header**
-The endpoint used to connect to Amazon S3
+The endpoint used to connect to Amazon S3\.
-**Example Entry**
+**Example entry**

 ```
 s3.us-west-2.amazonaws.com
 ```
 Some older Regions support legacy endpoints\.
-You may see these endpoints in your server access logs or CloudTrail logs\.
+You may see these endpoints in your server access logs or AWS CloudTrail logs\.
 For more information, see [Legacy Endpoints](VirtualHosting.md#s3-legacy-endpoints)\.
-For a complete list of Amazon S3 Regions and endpoints, see [Amazon S3 Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html) in the *AWS General Reference*\.
+For a complete list of Amazon S3 Regions and endpoints, see [Amazon S3 endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/s3.html) in the *AWS General Reference*\.

 **TLS version**
 The Transport Layer Security \(TLS\) version negotiated by the client\.
 The value is one of following: `TLSv1`, `TLSv1.1`, `TLSv1.2`; or `-` if TLS wasn't used\.
-**Example Entry**
+**Example entry**

 ```
 TLSv1.2
 ```

-## Additional Logging for Copy Operations<a name="AdditionalLoggingforCopyOperations"></a>
+## Additional logging for copy operations<a name="AdditionalLoggingforCopyOperations"></a>

 A copy operation involves a `GET` and a `PUT`\.
 For that reason, we log two records when performing a copy operation\.
-The previous table describes the fields related to the `PUT` part of the operation\.
+The previous section describes the fields related to the `PUT` part of the operation\.
 The following list describes the fields in the record that relate to the `GET` part of the copy operation\.

 **Bucket Owner**
 The canonical user ID of the bucket that stores the object being copied\.
 The canonical user ID is another form of the AWS account ID\.
-For more information about the canonical user ID, see [AWS Account Identifiers](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html)\.
-For information about how to find the canonical user ID for your account, see [Finding Your Account Canonical User ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.
+For more information about the canonical user ID, see [AWS account identifiers](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html) in the *AWS General Reference*\.
+For information about how to find the canonical user ID for your account, see [Finding the canonical user ID for your AWS account](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.
-**Example Entry**
+**Example entry**

 ```
 79a59df900b949e55d96a1e698fbacedfd6e09d98eacf8f8d5218e7cd47ef2be